Berger101/Muay-Thai-Club-Website/README.md

 **Future Improvements:**
 - Improving code functionality in different areas
-- Refactoring code so it is more automated with Django
+- Restructure homepage view so it is automated
 - Activities to categories.objects.all

 ## Credits